felix4132/PetSitterConnect/README.md

 Modern backend server for a pet-sitting platform with REST API, TypeScript and comprehensive test coverage.

+This project was created as part of a eBusiness course.

 ## 🚀 Features

 - **REST API** for listings and applications with optimized database access